cogini/mix_deploy/README.md

   app_group: "app"
 ```

-The following sections describe configuration options.
+The following sections describe common configuration options.
-See `lib/mix/tasks/deploy.ex` for the full details.
+See `lib/mix/tasks/deploy.ex` for the details of more obscure options.

 If you need to make changes not supported by the config options, then you can
 check the templates into source control from `rel/templates/deploy` and make